Assistantships, Financial Aid, and Travel Awards

 Students in Plant Pathology are encouraged to participate in scientific professional society meetings to enhance their professional development, the exchange of scientific knowledge and to increase networking skills.
 Plant Pathology graduate students are eligible each year to apply for Graduate Student Travel Grants of up to $500 to supplement travel to one professional meeting per academic year.
 To be eligible, the applicant must be presenting an oral or poster presentation on their thesis research at the meeting.

 A Graduate Student Travel Grant Application may be submitted for any disciplinary professional meeting sanctioned by the student’s thesis adviser.
-Applications may be submitted any time of the year to the Graduate Program Support Assistant in Buckhout Lab.
+Applications may be submitted any time of the year to the Graduate Program Coordinator in Buckhout Lab.
 Applications are evaluated and approved by the department head.

 Grant and Scholar Programs